Briar Schwaller-Hürlimann: Career

 The Stern team began the abbreviated 2020–21 season by winning the 2020 Schweizer Cup, defeating Team Tirinzoni in the final.
 The team next played in the 2020 Women's Masters Basel, losing in the semifinals to Raphaela Keiser.
 Two weeks later, they competed in the 2.0 Cup, a men's tour event as the sole women's team.
 They lost in the C Qualifier game to Sweden's Fredrik Nyman.
-In January 2021, Schwaller-Hürlimann compted at the 2021 Swiss Mixed Doubles Curling Championship with partner Yannick Schwaller.
+In January 2021, Schwaller-Hürlimann competed at the 2021 Swiss Mixed Doubles Curling Championship with partner Yannick Schwaller.
 The pair finished atop of the round robin standings with a 6–1 record, sending them directly to the best-of-three final where they played Alina Pätz and Sven Michel.
 They defeated Pätz / Michel two games to zero to claim the Swiss Mixed Doubles title.
 The pair then played against the 2020 Swiss champion rink of Jenny Perret and Martin Rios to decide who would represent Switzerland at the 2021 World Mixed Doubles Curling Championship.
 They lost the best-of-five series three games to zero.
 At the 2021 Swiss Women's Curling Championship, Team Stern could not defend their title, losing all five of their matches against the Tirinzoni rink.
 As they had won the Swiss Championship in 2020 but could not participate in the World Championship due to the cancellation, they played Team Tirinzoni in a best-of-five series to determine which team would represent Switzerland at the 2021 World Women's Curling Championship.
 Tirinzoni defeated Stern three games to zero in the series, earning themselves the spot at the World Championship.
 The team ended their season at the 2021 Champions Cup and 2021 Players' Championship Grand Slam events, which were played in a "curling bubble" in Calgary, Alberta, with no spectators, to avoid the spread of the coronavirus.
 The team finished winless in the Champions Cup and made the quarterfinals at the Players'.
 At the end of the season, Schwaller-Hürlimann and Schwaller won the 2021 WCT Arctic Cup in Dudinka, Russia.

 After Team Tirinzoni qualified to represent Switzerland at the 2022 Winter Olympics, Elena Stern and Lisa Gisler both retired from competitive curling with Schwaller-Hürlimann and Céline Koller disbanding as well.
 She then joined her sister Corrie Hürlimann's team for the 2021–22 season.
 The team did not have much success on tour, only reaching one final at the Stu Sells 1824 Halifax Classic where they lost to Suzanne Birt.
 At the 2022 Swiss Women's Curling Championship, they finished fourth after a semifinal loss to the Tirinzoni rink.
 Schwaller-Hürlimann only remained with her sister for one season as on May 12, it was announced that she would be joining the new Tirinzoni rink at lead for the 2022–23 season.
 The team also included fourth Alina Pätz and second Carole Howald.